Suba Veerapandian: Early life and career

 Subavee was born in Karaikudi on the early morning of 22 April 1952 as the youngest of seven children to Rama.Subbaiah (1908–1997) and Visalatchi (d.19 September 1987).
 His eldest living brother is Tamil film director S. P. Muthuraman.
 As per the norms in their region, Subavee's parents gave him another name – Pazhaniyappan (name of his paternal grandfather) – which became obsolete over time.

-Subavee completed his Pre-university course and B.Sc.
-Physics degree in Alagappa Government Arts College (1967–71).
-He then joined Pachaiyappa's College, Chennai to do a master's degree in Tamil literature.
+After his Pre-university course.
+Subavee pursued a B.Sc. degree in Physics at Alagappa Government Arts College (1967–71).
+During this period, his classmate in language classes was V. V. Rajan Chellappa, who was then studying for a bachelor's degree in Political Science.

+Subavee joined Pachaiyappa's College, Chennai to do a master's degree in Tamil literature.
 In 1973, he graduated from Madras University with a gold medal in Tamil Literature.
 His classmates included Tamil poet Vairamuthu.
 From 1982 to 1986, Subavee was also a part-time PhD scholar at the Department of Tamil, Presidency College, Chennai.

 After completing his education, he joined as a typist-cum-clerk in Madras University on 16 August 1971.
 In 1976, he joined as a tutor of Tamil at S.I.V.E.T College in Chennai, as a lecturer of Tamil at Sentamil College, Thiruppanandal (14 September 1982 – February 1984) and then in P. M.T.
 College in Tirunelveli district (Feb- Dec 1984).
 On 5 December 1984, he rejoined S.I.V.E.T College.

 Following the Madras High Court's dismissal of an order (which caused a break in his career), Subavee resumed teaching at S.I.V.E.T College from February 1997.
 On 15 September, he submitted his letter for voluntary retirement and was relieved on the evening of 15 December.